What if I told you a high street fruit smoothie has more sugar than two jam doughnuts? Or that Vitamin Water has as much sugar as a can of Coke?

 Fruit contains natural sugars, but it also contains fibre, which helps in the digestion process and means fruit is good for you.

-Fruit juice loses a lot of the fibre and some of the healthy nutrients too, making it much less healthy than you might think.
-It actually has MORE sugar per glass than Coke.
+Fruit juice loses a lot of the fibre and some of the healthy nutrients too.
+This makes it much less healthy than you might think.
+It actually has more sugar per glass than Coke.
 If you want to start the day with fruit, eat an actual orange.

-Brought to you by the Coca-Cola company, presumably so they capture more of the market, Vitamin Water is basically a 6 pence multi-vitamin, water, and 30 grams of sugar in a bottle.
+This is brought to you by the Coca-Cola company, presumably so they capture more of the market.
+Vitamin Water is basically a 6 pence multi-vitamin, water, and 30 grams of sugar in a bottle.
 It comes in pretty colours and explains what benefits vitamins have to the body.

 Vitamin Water has the same sugar content as a can of Coke, don’t let the labelling fool you.